 - Customer service manager: Oversees a team of agents and is typically responsible for training them; steps in when cases need to be escalated to someone on a senior level

 - Technical support agents: Agents who have a more technical role such as troubleshooting or diagnosing issues

 - Customer success manager: Responsible for establishing long-term relationships with customers by rolling out activities that nurture your relationship with them

 - Customer experience manager: Oversees customer service touchpoints and comes up with solutions on how to improve customers’ experience every time they interact with your company

-7. Do a Follow-up Check With Customers
+10. Conduct a Follow-up Check With Customers

 Providing an excellent customer service experience is a no-fail strategy to increase your customer retention rate.
-Simple practices such as improving your response time or committing to feasible timing are things you can implement quickly.
-Remember, it is easier to retain a customer than to find a new one, so take care of the ones in your existing customer pool by observing these customer service best practices.
+The best customer service practices improve the overall customer experience and help you commit to feasible timing.
+Remember, it is easier to retain a customer than to find a new one, so take care of the ones in your existing customer pool by observing these customer support best practices.